Changing the flow profile and resulting drying pattern of dispersion droplets via contact angle modification: Materials and methods

 \subsection{Side-view imaging}

-The dispersion was loaded into a glass syringe (Hamilton, 450 $\mu$l) with a stainless steel needle (with luer-lock, 0.499 mm diameter) connected to a software-controlled dosing system.
-A 1 $\mu$l drop was generated and gently placed on the substrate.
+A 1 $\mu$L drop of the polystyrene dispersion was deposited on the substrate using a glass syringe (Hamilton, 450 $\mu$L) with a stainless steel needle (luer-lock, 0.499 mm diameter) connected to a software-controlled dosing system.
 To capture image sequences of the drop we used a Drop Shape Analyser (DSA100, Kr$\mathrm{\ddot{u}}$ss, model 65 FM40Mk2) with a charge-coupled device camera (Stingray) controlled by a PC.
 The focal plane was positioned across the middle of the droplet when generated.
-The image sequences were later analysed using an in-house Matlab code that calculates the CA, height, base diameter and volume for every frame.
-The code used a fitting method based on a circle fit by Taubin \cite{Taubin1991}.
-All the contact angles were measured at least three times, by depositing a new droplet in a different spot on the substrate.
+The image sequences were analysed using an in-house Matlab code using a fitting method based on a circle fit by Taubin. \cite{Taubin1991} All the substrate types were measured at least three times, by depositing a new droplet in a different spot on the substrate.
 The mean of the CA was used for the analysis and plotting.

+For the confocal-microscopy system, droplets of 2 $\mu \mathrm{L}$ volume were deposited on the substrate using a pipette.
+The Drop Shape Analyser was used to measure the initial contact angle for each substrate type using a Young-Laplace fit; cited $\mathrm{CA}_i$ values are the average over three separate droplets.
+The same instrument was used to measure contact angles and base diameters of droplets over the duration of evaporation.

-\subsection{Fluorescence Microscopy}
+\subsection{Fluorescence microscopy}

-A 1 $\mu$l drop was carefully deposited onto the substrate with a micropipette (0.5 - 10 $\mu l$, TopPette Pipettor).
-A semi-automated upright epi-fluorescence microscope (Nikon Eclipse E800) with a camera (QImaging Retiga 2000R Fast 1394 Cooled) and a Nikon CFI Plan Fluor objective (10$\times$ magnification, NA 0.30, WD 16 mm) was used to take images of the drop every 2 seconds throughout the evaporation process, with the focal plane just above the solid-liquid interface.
+A 1 $\mu$L drop was carefully deposited onto the substrate with a micropipette (0.5 - 10 $\mu L$, TopPette Pipettor).
+A semi-automated upright epi-fluorescence microscope (Nikon Eclipse E800) with a camera (QImaging Retiga 2000R Fast 1394 Cooled) and a Nikon CFI Plan Fluor objective (10$\times$ magnification, NA 0.30) was used to take images of the drop every 2 seconds throughout the evaporation process, with the focal plane just above the solid-liquid interface.
 The illumination filter sets used were EGFP excitation filter (Chroma ET470/40x) and EGFP emission filter (Chroma ET525/50m) for the particle tracking; and mCherry excitation filter (Chroma ET572/35x) and mCherry emission filter (Chroma ET632/60m) for the imaging of the dried deposit.
 The system was enclosed in an incubator chamber at all times for monitored temperature (19 $\pm$ 2$^{\circ}$) and humidity (46 $\pm$ 2 \%).